IndiaAparicio/freedomGame/documentations/documentation.md

 ### Changed Hygiene Score System

 I added a variable `clean` that is constantcly going down until it reaches -10.
 If the player get disinfected it will go back to 10.
 The `clean` value will get multiplied with the `SS_HYGIENE` variable.
 If `clean` is less than 0 the collective score will decrease.
 If it is higher than 0 it will increase the score.
+I also made the hygiene area move around, because while I was coding the game, I realised that sometimes the player needed to be challenged.
+When the area is moving the player sometimes has no other choice than get disinfected.

 last version: